- Façade Tiles:Tiles of Stow

-From the architect.
+Text description provided by the architects.
 The Clock House is a terraced 60s dwelling located incongruously on a street of Victorian townhouses in north London.
 Architecture and design studio, Archmongers, have transformed this three-storey building into a contemporary home for a professional couple and their baby.
 The project focuses on creating a pleasurable but practical home, making use of a wide palette of materials that are beautiful, hardwearing and timeless.

 This narrow house contained an integrated garage on the ground floor, living space on the first floor, and bedrooms on the top floor.
 It has been completely remodelled to open up and extend the ground floor into the main living space.
 Walls have been pierced on the upper floors to connect and brighten the central stair, the façades have been invigorated, and a verdant roof terrace makes use of the flat roof and provides a suntrap to supplement the northwest-facing garden.
 We have focused on innovative uses of traditional materials such as floor bricks, glass bricks, terrazzo, marble and tiles, and utilised modern techniques, such as CNC cutting.